Our Board of Directors

 Ed Hanlon - President

-Term: May 2025 - May 2026
+Term: May 2026 - May 2027

-graduated from Georgetown Law with honors and has been a practicing attorney for more than 35 years.
+Ed Hanlon has lived on Swann Street in the heart of our neighborhood since 1995.
+He graduated from Georgetown Law with honors and has been a practicing attorney for more than 35 years.
 Ed graduated from Boston College, magna cum laude/Phi Beta Kappa.
 He also has a Master's degree in applied mathematics.
 Ed has been very active in our Community for years, often donating his time as an attorney to neighborhood causes.
 He was very active in opposing the Masonic Temple project and conceived the current city-wide challenge under the Americans with Disabilities Act to DDOT’s bike lane program.
 That ADA challenge is being handled by attorneys from 2 nationally known law firms.
 Ed was also DCCA's representative for the zoning hearings on 1617 U Street.
 Ed’s photo shows his passions, his love for dogs and his love for gardening.

-Marcy Logan - Vice President
+Marcy Logan - 1st Vice President

-Term: May 2025 - May 2026
+Term: May 2026 - May 2027

 Vice President Marcy Logan is a graduate of Miami University.
 Marcy arrived in Washington from Ohio in 1963.
 She first lived at the Willard Court Apartments at 17th and Willard.
 Ten years later she started buying and renovating houses, first in Capitol Hill and then Dupont Circle.
 Her early experience with the Capitol Hill Restoration Society led to her joining DCCA in the late 70’s.
 In 1980 she and her business partner started a condominium management company which was eventually handed down to her partner’s son.
 Taking delight in Dupont architecture and the stories behind the houses, Marcy has enjoyed working on the DCCA House Tour.
 As an avid birder, Marcy looks for birds while she works in Freedom Garden and T St Park.